plone/training/wsgi/index.md

 ---
+html_meta:
-About: Deploying and Operating Plone behind a WSGI server
+  description: Deploying and Operating Plone behind a WSGI server
-Level: All levels
 ---

 (wsgi-label)=

 # Deploying and Operating Plone on WSGI

+About
+: Deploying and Operating Plone behind a WSGI server

+Level
+: All levels

 ```{note}
 This training is meant to use in a course or read and worked through by an individual user.